yurkooo97/eSchool-backend/README.md

 # eSchool

-**eSchool** is a school management web application based on Spring Boot and developed as graduation project at SoftServe IT Academy.
+**eSchool** is a school management web application based on Spring Boot and developed as graduation project at SoftServe IT Academy.!

 ## Core Features
 #### Administrator functionality: